Bay Street Road Diet and Cycletrack

-To slow vehicle speeds on this segment of Bay Street and to create a more safe, comfortable travel experience for all road users, the SFMTA is proposing a “road diet” which will reduce Bay Street from two travel lanes in each direction to one travel lane in each direction between Fillmore and Laguna Streets.
+To slow vehicle speeds on this segment of Bay Street and to create a more safe, comfortable travel experience for all road users, the SFMTA installed a “road diet” which reduced Bay Street from two travel lanes in each direction to one travel lane in each direction between Fillmore and Laguna Streets.

-Westbound Bay Street would be reconfigured to include one traffic lane, a bicycle lane with a painted buffer, and a parking lane.
-The existing center turn lane would remain.
+Westbound Bay Street was reconfigured to include one traffic lane, a bicycle lane with a painted buffer, and a parking lane.
+The center turn lane remained part of the new configuration.

-In the eastbound direction, Bay Street would be reconfigured to include one traffic lane, a back-in angled parking lane, a painted buffer, and a bicycle lane.
-The existing, eastbound bicycle lane would be moved to be adjacent to the curb with a painted buffer space between the bikeway and the back-in angled parking lane.
+In the eastbound direction, Bay Street was reconfigured to include one traffic lane, a back-in angled parking lane, a painted buffer, and a bicycle lane.
+The eastbound bicycle lane was moved to be adjacent to the curb with a painted buffer space between the bikeway and the back-in angled parking lane.

-This design was selected because it narrows the roadway, which should reduce speeding and improve pedestrian safety by shortening the crossing distance at intersections.
-Slowing speeds and improving safety by narrowing the roadway is especially important given the nearby activity at Marina Middle School, Moscone Recreation Center and Park, Fort Mason and the assisted living facility.
+This design was selected because it narrows the roadway, which reduces speeding and improves pedestrian safety by shortening the crossing distance at intersections.
+Slowing speeds and improving safety by narrowing the roadway was especially important given the nearby activity at Marina Middle School, Moscone Recreation Center and Park, Fort Mason and the assisted living facility.

-This proposed design also enhances the existing bikeway, making it more comfortable for people with a variety of bicycle comfort levels by providing more separation from moving traffic.
+This design also enhanced the bikeway, making it more comfortable for people with a variety of bicycle comfort levels by providing more separation from moving traffic.

 The SFMTA conducted a community outreach period that included a community meeting with local residents and informational materials mailed to nearby residents.